 Though a few plays succeeded in easy-peasy fashion, this was largely a LWRN for the Vikings.
 And those initials stand for Little Went Right Night.
 The offensive line has largely been terrific this season, allowing the ballcarriers to consistently rack up decent chunks of yardage and while also providing sr. QB Andrew Heck with adequate time to pick apart defenses and absorb very few hits.
 But tonight, the rushing game was limited to 35 yards on 25 carries and the passing game mostly had to settle for dinks and dunks, witness that Heck averaged roughly six yards per attempt (215 on 35).
 There was one legendary moment and for now I'll have to offer unofficial yardage numbers.
 Late in the first half, Eastern had the ball on Kingsway's 23 after a pass and tacked-on penalty.
 Heck whipped a left-side pass to sr. WR Chase Stafford and then Jermaine Donaldson was being mobbed in the end zone.
 Wait.
 Isn't Donaldosn the left tackle?
 Indeed.
 Doesn't he weigh 325 pounds?
 Indeed.
 (Well, that's one of his listed weights.)
 But he's also reasonably athletic, witness that he played basketball as a soph at Eastern and might do so again this season before heading to Temple and, yes, that was HIM on the back end of a classic, hook-and-lateral play.
-For now we'll list the breakdown as four yards for Chase and 19 for Jermaine (number have been confirmed).
+For now we'll list the breakdown as four yards for Chase and 19 for Jermaine (numbers have been confirmed).
 By rule, Jermaine receives credit for a receiving TD and, who knows, perhaps he's the heaviest Viking, ever, to score a TD?
 Or at least the heaviest to score a TD while not just flopping on a ball in an end zone.
 Very, very cool.
+(A few days after this game, Jermaine said his weight was down to 309).
 Eastern's other scores also came on pass plays -- an 18-yarder to sr. WR Dante Kiett and a 54-yarder to that very same guy.
 On the 18-yarder, 'Te came back for a catch toward the right sideline and then did a crafty spin to leave behind a defender.
 The 54-yarder was a right-side streak and he was wiiiiiiide open.
 That TD was posted with nine minutes remaining in the third quarter (at 8:52 p.m.) and the kick by sr. John Fulleylove created a tie at 21-21.
 It was very necessary, too, because Kingsway had gone ahead on just the third play of the third quarter after pouncing on a fumbled kickoff.
 Though you would have thought the good vibrations would have lasted . . . they didn't.
 Eastern did not gain at least 10 yards on any play thereafter while the Dragons got a 30-yard keeper from jr. QB Alex Odom to set up his own 8-yard TD and a 58-yard burst up the middle -- with a sweet, left-to-right cut mixed in -- by sr. handyman Semaj Bosket.
 The loss left Eastern at 6-2 at the end of the regular season with sandiwhc setbacks to start and finish.
 Playoff pairings will be announced later this weekend.
 Because of the gloom-and-doom weather forecast, I decided to keep stats and take pics of this tilt from the press box.
 The Kingsway folks were very nice and competent.
 There was no rain as the game began -- in case you're wondering, the school's in Mullica Hill, Gloucester County -- then drizzle appeared and gave way to medium and then somewhat hard down the stretch.
 The wind was a partial factor, but never outrageous.
 Kingsway honored MANY seniors before the game -- band, cheerleaders, players.
 The ceremony took days.
 Seemed like it, anyway (smile).
 For Eastern's defense, sr. LBs TJ Franden and Umar Davis did some nice dirty work and jr. Teddy Osei-Kyei had some impactful moments along the line.

 C Jake LaRosa